 Sir Antonio Pappano, The Royal Philharmonic Society Music Awards 2015

 Music plays an integral part in the life of Monmouth School Girls’ Prep.
 All girls sing in a choir throughout their time in the school and have opportunities to perform regularly throughout the year at events such as Harvest, Christingle, Eisteddfod and Speech Day.
 Instrumental music is also important and all girls in Year 3 learn the recorder and either the violin or cello.
 Going into Year 4, girls can choose whether to continue with a string instrument and play in the Year 4 ensemble, or become recorder specialists.
-In Year 5 & 6, girls either continue with their instrumental ensembles or have the opportunity to try keyboards.
+In Years 5 and 6, girls either continue with their instrumental ensembles or have the opportunity to try keyboards.
 If girls would like to ‘have a go’ on a particular instrument there are often opportunities to have a trial lesson on their chosen instrument.

 The Michaelmas term begins with the girls looking at the basic musical elements of rhythm, pitch and tempo, through clapping names, recognising which instruments play high notes and which play lower notes, and by looking at how changing the speed of music can change how it feels.
 The girls then look at the Carnival of the Animals, commenting on the use of musical elements and how music can represent different creatures, using examples including elephants, swans, kangaroos and birds.

 Lent begins with cross-curricular activities such as linking with art and Lowry using music “A Window on the World”, and English using characters from the book “Charlotte’s Web” as stimulus.
-The highlight of the Lent term is preparing musically for the Inglefield Eisteddfod where all girls enter the recorder preliminaries, and may also choose to enter piano and/or instrumental as appropriate.
+The highlight of the Lent term is preparing musically for the Eisteddfod where all girls enter the recorder preliminaries, and may also choose to enter piano and/or instrumental as appropriate.
 The girls learn to perform by using their peers as their audience.
 One girl from each house is chosen to represent their house in the Eisteddfod.

 The Summer term sees the girls listening to music from around the world including Indonesia, Africa and India, and trying to decide what instruments are being used, before creating their own compositions using Indian raga.
 Following this, a visiting musician will perform for the girls on instruments such as harp, guitar or bagpipes, allowing the girls to experience different types of instruments from the standard orchestra.
-A concert is the highlight of the summer term, showcasing music the girls have been rehearsing using their recorders and violins or cellos.
+A concert is the highlight of the Summer term, showcasing music the girls have been rehearsing using their recorders and violins or cellos.

 The girls begin Year 4 by looking at the musical elements Dynamics and Texture.
-Using familiar tunes and rhythms to build the texture in a class composition, the girls listen to pieces of music and discuss in pairs what the texture is like in the music, before composing a piece of music in groups of 4-5 that has different layers, building both dynamics and texture.
+Using familiar tunes and rhythms to build the texture in a class composition, the girls listen to pieces of music and discuss in pairs what the texture is like in the music, before composing a piece of music in small groups that has different layers, building both dynamics and texture.
 The highlight of the Michaelmas term is the Christingle where the girls learn to understand performance etiquette including sitting quietly, clapping to show appreciation, clear spoken introduction, good diction when singing and bowing after performance to recognise applause.

 In the Lent term the girls learn that music, like pictures, can describe images and enhance narrative.
 They explore the different properties of the four families of instruments and how they are used to describe characters in the story.
 Finally there is the preparation for the Eisteddfod where the girls learn how to rehearse and perform a solo piece in front of an audience.